 HOW TO GET TO SEEALPSEE LAKE

-Wasserauen Train Station is the start point for the Seealpsee hike and is easily accessible by train or car.
-Wasserauen is in the north-east of Switzerland near the Liechtenstein border.
+Wasserauen Train Station is the starting point for the Seealpsee hike and is easily accessible by train or car.
+Wasserauen is in the northeast of Switzerland near the Liechtenstein border.
 Luckily, Switzerland is a relatively small country so you can reach the town of Wasserauen from most places including Zurich (2-hr journey by car).
 There is no major city nearby with journeys of 2+ hours from Chur, Lucerne, and Bern to reach Wasserauen.
-I was based in Appenzell district when doing this hike so it was just a 15-minute train journey for me.
+I was based in the Appenzell district when doing this hike so it was just a 15-minute train journey for me.

-TRAILINSTRUCTIONS FOR THE SEEALPSEE HIKE
+TRAIL INSTRUCTIONS FOR THE SEEALPSEE HIKE

 - The first option is a straight shot from Wasserauen Train Station to Seealpsee.
 There is a paved road almost the whole way to Seealpsee.
-If you are at Wasserauen and follow the road you will walk on an easy route for 2.9km (searchable on Google maps) and reach the Seealpsee Mountain Hut/Restaurant within an hour.
+If you are at Wasserauen and follow the road you will walk on an easy route for 2.9km (searchable on Google Maps) and reach the Seealpsee Mountain Hut/Restaurant within an hour.
 This is a good option if you are enjoying a nice stroll, some exercise and are keen to see

 - The second option is to take a left turn shortly after leaving Wasserauen and follow the forest route to Seealpsee.
-This is my favorite way to reach Seealpsee because you pass by a waterfall and get to explore the forest, caves and an elevated trail rather than the straight gravel road.
+This is my favorite way to reach Seealpsee because you pass by a waterfall and get to explore the forest, caves, and an elevated trail rather than the straight gravel road.
 Look for the sign to ‘Seealpsee’ on your left shortly before leaving Wasserauen.

 - The other way to reach Seealpsee is to continue on once you reach Ascher and hike down through the steep forest trail.
 Alternatively, you could be coming across from Bollenwees to Meglisalp and then venture down to Seealpsee.
 Lots of trails finish or start at Seealpsee so you can create a route that incorporates this beautiful lake into your itinerary.

-The direct route is still beautiful but on a paved almost path the entire way.
+The ‘regular’ direct route is still beautiful but on a paved almost path the entire way.
 At the end of the trail just before Seealpsee, you will get a great backdrop of the ridges and Santis as you near the lake.